-Council Member: Dr. Steven Chu, Secretary of Energy
+Council Member: Dr. Ernest Moniz, Secretary of Energy

 Council Designee: Dot Harris, Director of the Office of Economic Impact and Diversity, U.S. Department of Energy

 Dot Harris was nominated by President Obama to be the Director of the Office of Economic Impact and Diversity at the United States Department of Energy.
 She was confirmed by the U.S. Senate on March 29, 2012.
 Ms. Harris brings nearly 30 years of management and leadership experience to this position, having served at some of the world’s largest firms and leading a successful energy, IT, and healthcare consulting firm.

 As an Assistant Secretary at the Office of Economic Impact and Diversity, Ms. Harris leads the Department of Energy’s efforts to ensure minorities and historically underrepresented communities are afforded an opportunity to participate fully in our energy programs.
 Ms. Harris oversees a corporate funding strategy for minority institutions, develops the current and future Departmental workforce, works closely to develop small business contracting opportunities at the Department, and protects the civil rights of Departmental employees and recipients of funding from the Department.